 There are dozens of places to eat near the market, which is tucked away down a flight of stairs by the Southwark Cathedral.
 Just be prepared to battle it out with all the other people who had the same idea as you to enjoy lunch at Borough Market.

-The options for lunch at Borough Market are not just what you can find at the typical market stalls, like cheese and artisan bread.
+The food options at Borough Market are not just what you can find at the typical market stalls, like cheese and artisan bread.
 In fact, you will be absolutely shocked at the plethora of food options available at or near the market.
 This is what makes it such a fantastic market.

 There are hot food vendors along the outside perimeter of the market, lots of typical market vendors through the middle, even more food vendors in the buildings under the tracks, and just when you think there couldn’t possibly be more, there are full-sized restaurants lining the entire area.

 Borough Market Hours

 The market is open Monday to Saturday from 10am to 7am, except on Saturday when it opens at 8am for the early birds.
 While Monday and Tuesday are limited market days and all of the stalls are not open, that should not sway you from visiting.
 Even when all the stalls are closed, Borough Market is still alive thanks to the surrounding restaurants and shops.
 There’s always somewhere to eat near Borough Market.